arunpatro/arunpatro/README.md

 - 👋 Hi, I’m @arunpatro
 - 👀 I’m currently interested in ML Acceleration, Computer Graphics, Chess and Football
 - 🌱 I am learning `rust` and `mojo` slowly to improve my systems thinking
-- 📫 Reach me at arunpatro.com
+- 📫 Find me at arunpatro.com

 <!---
 arunpatro/arunpatro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.